David Coles – Occupational Therapist and Practitioner of Hand Therapy

 Shawn McDowell – Occupational Therapist and Practictioner of Hand Therapy

 Shawn is the University Student Placement Co-ordinator for Southern Cross, Bond and Griffith University Hand and Upper Limb OT students.
-He facillitates student placements including, training, supervision, reasearch projects and assessment.
+He facillitates all national and international student placements including, training, supervision, reasearch projects and assessment.

 Shawn’s other interests include basketball, football, cricket, crossfit, his pet dogs and DIY.